 EXPENSE #3: MOVING COSTS

-Depending on how far you are moving, this can really add up!
+Depending on how far you’re moving, moving costs can really add up.
 If you hire a moving company to move you, expect to pay thousands of dollars.
 Eek!

-Of course, pricing is dependent on your locale and the time of year that you move.
-For example, we moved in January in the Midwest (i.e. it was FREEZING outside) so the moving cost was exponentially lower than the peak moving time of warm summer months!
+Of course, pricing is dependent on where you live and the time of year that you move.
+For example, we moved in January in the Midwest (a.k.a. it was FREEZING outside) so the moving cost was exponentially lower than the peak moving time of the warm summer months.

-You can keep moving costs relatively low by: (1) moving in an off month (if this works with your home build completion schedule), (2) packing boxes yourself, and (3) moving as many things as possible on your own!
+You can lower your moving costs by: (1) moving in an off month (if this works with your home build completion schedule), (2) packing boxes yourself, and (3) moving as many things as possible on your own.

 EXPENSE #4: CLOSING COSTS

-This is a tricky one to discuss in this post because everyone’s situation is different.
-Make sure to get advice from YOUR lender and builder to understand YOUR closing costs and what you can expect to pay.
+The important thing is to talk to YOUR lender and YOUR builder to understand YOUR closing costs and what you can expect to pay.

 If you’re rolling your construction loan into your final mortgage, then your closing costs will be lower than if you plan to get a whole new mortgage for your completed home.
-So again … consider YOUR situation and talk to YOUR lender and builder for accurate info!
+So again … consider YOUR situation and talk to YOUR lender and builder for info specific to your closing costs.

 EXPENSE #5: WINDOW COVERINGS